bertrandvidal/parse_this/README.md

 How does it work **TL;DR version**?

 * You need to decorate the methods you want to be usable from the command line  using `create_parser`.
 * The `__init__` method arguments and keyword arguments will be the arguments and options of the script command line *i.e.* the first arguments and options
 * The other methods will be transformed into sub-command, again mapping the command line arguments and options to the method's own arguments
 * All you have to do for this to work is:
   * Decorate your class with `parse_class`
-  * Decorate methods with `create_parser` making it aware of the type of the arguments.
-Using `Self` to designate the `self` parameter
+  * Decorate methods with `create_parser`
   * Document your class and method with properly formed docstring to get help and usage message
+  * Annotate all parameters with their type
   * Call `<YourClass>.parser.call()` and you are done!

 If you feel like you may need more customization and details, please read on!

-* If the `__init__` method is decorated it will be considered the first, or top-level, parser this means that all arguments in your `__init__` will be arguments pass right after invoking you script i.e.
-  `python script.py init_arg_1 init_arg_2 etc...`
+* If the `__init__` method is decorated it will be considered the first, or top-level, parser this means that all arguments in your `__init__` will be arguments pass right after invoking you script i.e. `python script.py init_arg_1 init_arg_2 etc...`
 * The description of the top-level parser is taken from the class's docstring or overwritten by the keyword argument `description` of `parse_class`.
-* Each method decorated by `create_parser` will become a subparser of its own.
+* Each method decorated with `create_parser` will become a subparser of its own.
-  The command name of the subparser is the same as the method name with `_` replaced by `-`.
-'Private' methods, whose name start with an `_`, do not have a subparser by default, as this would expose them to the outside.
+* The command name of the subparser is the same as the method name with `_` replaced by `-`.
+* 'Private' methods, whose name start with an `_`, do not have a subparser by default, as this would expose them to the outside.
 However if you want to expose them you can set the keyword argument `parse_private=True` in `parse_class`.
 If exposed their command name will not contain the leading `-` as this would be confusing for command parsing.
 Special methods, such as `__str__`, can be decorated as well.
 Their command name will be stripped of all `_`s resulting in command names such as `str`.
 * When used in a `parse_class` decorated class `create_parser` can take an extra parameters `name` that will be used as the sub-command name.
 The same modifications are made to the `name` replacing `_` with `-`
 * When calling `python script.py --help` the help message for **every** parser will be displayed making easier to find what you are looking for

 Arguments and types
 -------------------

-Both `parse_this` and `create_parser` need a list of types to which arguments will be converted to.
+Both `parse_this` and `create_parser` need parameters to have type annotations.
 Any Python builtin type can be used.
 There is no need to provide a type for keyword arguments since it is inferred from the default value of the argument.
-If your method signature contains `arg_with_default=12` `parse_this` expect an `int` where `arg_with_default` is.
+If your method signature contains `arg_with_default=12` `parse_this` expect an `int` where `arg_with_default` is on the command line.

 If this is the content of `parse_me.py`: